UCASoft/UcaOrm/README.md

     }
 ```

 But!
 You can help orm do his work!
-And also, if need to add to new field default value:
+And also, if need to add to the new field the default value:

 ``` java
     protected void onUpgrade(int oldVersion, int newVersion) {